Permesso di Soggiorno application and renewal

 2. Depending on the season, your Permesso di Soggiorno could be ready as early as a month or so after your fotosegnalizzazione, sometimes even if this is not yet reflected on their website.

-3. To claim your Permesso di Soggiorno, go to the Questura on the days they indicate.
+3. To claim your Permesso di Soggiorno, go to the Questura on the days they indicate (click here for days as of July 2019).
 You will be asked to pay another €40.00 (Motivo Studio) or €50.00 (Motivi Religiosi) at the Poste.

 E. VISITING OTHER SCHENGEN COUNTRIES WHILE WAITING FOR SOGGIORNO